xieyuheng/inner/topics/logic/linear-logic.md

 i.e. multiplicative.

-A sequent calculus inference rule consists of a set of hypothesis sequents, displayed above a horizontal line, and a single conclusion sequent, displayed below the line, as below:
+A sequent calculus infere rule consists of a set of hypothesis sequents, displayed above a horizontal line, and a single conclusion sequent, displayed below the line, as below: